 Hiking or biking through the gorge, you’ll find numerous waterfalls, including the famous Multnomah Falls, the tallest cascade in Oregon, and Punchbowl Falls.

 Many iconic shots of Portland include in the background the state’s largest and most picturesque mountain, Mt.
 Hood.
 This dormant, 11,239ft volcano towers over the city and the Columbia River at its base.

-Surrounded by a lush forest and snow-capped for much of the year, Mt Hood is the ideal spot for winter sports and houses six ski areas.
+Surrounded by a lush forest and snow-capped for much of the year, Mt Hood is the ideal spot for winter sports in Oregon and houses six ski areas.
 If snow sports aren’t your cup of tea, take a hike on one of the trails, including the Salmon River Trail or Mirror Lake Trail, for stunning views and an immersive, serene experience.

 For a quintessential taste of the Northwest, be sure to pick up some fresh-picked huckleberry products and smoked salmon from a local shop.
-You can also handpick some of the tart, tiny berries in season in the Salmon-Huckleberry Wilderneress nestled in the mountain’s shadow.
+You can also handpick some of the tart, tiny berries in season in the Salmon-Huckleberry Wilderness nestled in the mountain’s shadow.

 If you’ve decided to keep east for this leg of your Portland to San Francisco road trip, stop by the small city of Bend, Oregon.
 Once a part of the Oregon Trail, these days, Bend is more well-known for its Bend Ale Trail and craft breweries, including Crux Fermentation Project and Deschutes Brewing.

 Nestled in the shadow of the Cascades with lush forests to the west and high desert to the east, Bend also offers some beautiful views to pair with your pints.
 The Mountain Air Trampoline Park, Tumalo Creek Park, and Paulina Lake Hot Springs also offer excellent opportunities to enjoy Bend’s outdoor offerings.